-Lily is Production Executive, having responsibility for delivering some of the company’s most ambitious shows including The Jump (Channel 4), Win The Wilderness (BBC Two), The Real Marigold Hotel (BBC One), This Time Next Year (ITV) and the award winning critically acclaimed Educating Yorkshire (Channel 4).
+Lily is Deputy Head of Production in our London office, having responsibility for delivering some of the company’s most ambitious shows including The Jump (Channel 4), Win The Wilderness (BBC Two), The Real Marigold Hotel (BBC One), This Time Next Year (ITV) and the award winning critically acclaimed Educating Yorkshire (Channel 4).

 Charlotte is Production Executive at Twofour overseeing and delivering a variety of shows as well as looking after the day to day running of the Plymouth office.
 Since joining Twofour in 2010 Charlotte has overseen a variety of productions such as Undercover Girlfriends, Bradley Wiggins: A Year In Yellow, Graffiti Wars, Tom Daley: Diving for Gold, Alex Polizzi: The Fixer, Britain’s Biggest Hoarders and Save Money Good Health/ Lose Weight.
 Before Twofour Charlotte worked on a variety of productions such as Friday Night Project, Something for the Weekend, Jump Britain & CH4’s The Big Art Project.